Acoustic decorative coating controls Architectural Acoustics

 The glass-fronted, dual-stage theatre has been designed by architect Rafael Vinoly, runner-up in the competition to develop New York's Ground Zero.

 This large project required the latest in architectural acoustics.
-SonaSpray K-13 noise reduction insulation in black was applied to the profiled steel soffit of the outer ring at 75mm thick in one coating by Oscar Acoustics’ trained site teams.
+SonaSpray K-13 noise reduction insulation in black was applied to the profiled steel soffit of the outer ring at 75mm thick in one coating by Oscar Acoustics’ expert in-house teams.

 Applying through coloured SonaSpray K-13 Black, (many other standard colours available including white, beige, tan and grey), ensured there was no need to over paint and therefore loose valuable architectural acoustic performance.
 When spraying in black the ceiling has an endless feel to it.